fredsarm/journeyNotes/Agile Methodologies and Project Management/Jira/Jira Notes.md

 Both Scrum and Kanban boards in Jira can be customized to fit the specific needs of a team, making the tool highly adaptable to different workflows.
 # 2. Jira Setup and Configuration

+   2.1 Creating a Jira Account
+   2.2 Setting up a new project
+   2.3 Configuring project templates
+       2.3.1 Scrum Template
+       2.3.2 Kanban Template
+       2.3.3 Custom Templates
+   2.4 Project roles and permissions
+       2.4.1 Administrators
+       2.4.2 Developers
-This section covers the foundational steps for setting up Jira, from creating an account to configuring your first project.
+       2.4.3 Project users  This section covers the foundational steps for setting up Jira, from creating an account to configuring your first project.
 Understanding these core elements will ensure a smooth start when implementing Jira for any team or organization.

 ## 2.1 Creating a Jira Account